jsmithabq/appserver/README.md

 AppServer includes two 'sub-colors.*' scripts in 'binsh' that search for and replace each occurrence of the "pseudo color variable following comment" with the RGB value specified in the pseudo variable definitions.

-This scheme will be replaced by CSS variables once they are widely supported.
+This scheme can be replaced by CSS variables once they are widely supported.